msveshnikov/allchat/src/README.md

 -   Image Generation by SDXL
 -   Python Code Run
 -   Email respond (with attachments, like PDFs, Word, etc)
--   Memory - any information about user which you agreed to persist
+-   Memory - any information about user
--   Scheduling any action (hourly or daily) to your email
+-   Schedule any action (hourly or daily)
 -   Together AI models: Databricks, Mixtral-8x22B, LLama-3, etc
 -   File upload PDFs, Word, Excel into the conversation
 -   Multiple chats